Summary: in this tutorial, you will learn how to use the MariaDB create table

 Code language: SQL (Structured Query Language) (sql)

-• The begin_date and end_date are the date columns.
-They accept dates and null values only.
+are the date columns.
+They accept dates and null values only. - The

-• The cost is a decimal column that also does not accept null values.
+is a decimal column that also does not accept null values. - The

 Because we don’t explicitly specify the storage engine for the projects table, it takes InnoDB as the storage engine.